dgraph-io/dgraph/wiki/content/deploy/index.md

 helm install dgraph-cluster ./
 ```

 The above command will install the latest available dgraph docker image.
-To install the older versions, you can make use of the `image.tag` parameter like showed in the command below:
+You can install the older versions by setting the `image.tag` parameter like showed in the command below:

 ```bash
 helm install dgraph-cluster ./ --set image.tag=XXX
 ```

 By default, zero, alpha, and ratel services are exposed only within the Kubernetes cluster as Kubernetes service type "ClusterIP".
-To expose the alpha service to the internet, you can use the Kubernetes service type "LoadBalancer" as follows:
+You can expose the alpha service to the internet by using the Kubernetes service type "LoadBalancer" as shown follows:

 ```bash
 helm install dgraph-cluster ./ --set alpha.service.type="LoadBalancer"